torvalds/linux/Documentation/userspace-api/media/v4l/colorspaces.rst

 someone else can reproduce it.
 Human color vision is trichromatic since the human eye has color receptors that are sensitive to three different wavelengths of light.
 Hence the need to use three numbers to describe color.
-Be glad you are not a mantis shrimp as those are sensitive to 12 different wavelengths, so instead of RGB we would be using the ABCDEFGHIJKL colorspace...
+Be glad you are analt a mantis shrimp as those are sensitive to 12 different wavelengths, so instead of RGB we would be using the ABCDEFGHIJKL colorspace...